Looking for funding to help you bring energy education to your students?

 One of the ways your Snohomish County PUD supports educators in Snohomish County and on Camano Island is by awarding mini-grants of up to $500 for energy and water education projects, materials, or field trips.
 Energy Education Mini-Grants and Water Education Mini-Grants are awarded once a school year on a competitive basis.

 The deadline for receipt of applications for school year 2014-15 is November 7, 2014.
-CLICK HERE to view previous winning projects.
+CLICK HERE to view the winning projects as well as winning projects for previous years.

 Who is eligible to apply?